TheodoreEhrenborg/tiny_stories_sae/README.md

 ### steer.py

-This script uses `roneneldan/TinyStories-33M` to generate text, but it adds a fixed vector (one of the autoencoder's features) to the activations, skewing the text responses towards a certain topic.
+This script uses the LM `roneneldan/TinyStories-33M` to generate text, but it adds a fixed vector (one of the autoencoder's features) to the activations, skewing the text responses towards a certain topic.